Lactarius turpis

-Lactarius turpis (also L. plumbeus or L. necator) is commonly known as the ugly milk-cap in English.
-It is found naturally in Europe and Siberia, and has been introduced to Australia and New Zealand.
-While especially associated with birch, it is also found with spruce, pine and other trees in mixed woodland.
+Lactarius turpis (also L. plumbeus or L. necator) is a Eurasian species of fungus, commonly known as the ugly milk-cap in English.

-The messy, dirty appearance, seen in the photograph, is characteristic of the species and gives it its English name and the Latin species epithet, turpis.
+Its messy, dirty appearance is characteristic of the species and gives it its English name and the Latin species epithet, turpis.
 It seems to collect debris on top and the gills acquire a dirty brownish stain due to discoloured milk.

-Taxonomy and naming
+Taxonomy

 This very variable mushroom demonstrates a common phenomenon in mycology as there is much disagreement over naming.
 The three main scientific designations: